Charcot Bay: Location

 Charcot Bay lies at the east end of the Davis Coast on the northwest of the Antarctic Peninsula, at the base of the Trinity Peninsula.

-Is is southwest of Gavin Ice Piedmont and Bone Bay and northeast of Lanchester Bay.
+It is southwest of Gavin Ice Piedmont and Bone Bay and northeast of Lanchester Bay.

 It opens onto the Canal d'Orléans, which separates it from Tower Island and the Palmer Archipelago.

 The Whittle Peninsula forms the western side of the bay.

 The Detroit Plateau is to the east.

 Glaciers entering the bay include, from west to east, Sabine Glacier, Andrew Glacier, Whitecloud Glacier and McNeile Glacier.

 Coastal features include Wbster Peaks, Almond Point, Lindblad Cove, Auster Point and Cape Kjellman.

 Discovery and name

 Charcot Bay was discovered by the Swedish Antarctic Expedition (SwedAE), 1901–04, under Otto Nordenskiöld.

 He named it for Dr. Jean-Baptiste Charcot, at that time a noted Arctic explorer preparing for his first Antarctic expedition, on which he planned to look for Otto Nordenskiöld whose return was overdue.